Trip Date: July 2-6, 2009

 Of course, that’s when the mountain specter reared its ugly head: Eileen’s foot snagged a rock and she instantly went tumbling downhill for 15 scary feet!
 We were all relieved to find no broken bones, but she suffered numerous contusions and abrasions, and a painfully bruised rib.
 The rest of our descent to Devore Creek was slow and careful, but we managed to hobble into camp just before dark.
 Fay had already arrived, following her successful climb of Wy’North Peak.

-Day 5: Bird Creek Camp to Harlequin Bridge
+Day 5: Bird Creek to Stehekin to Fields Point

 Eileen and I packed up and started down the trail at 8:00am.
 We had a date with a cold river, a warm bakery, and a venerable Lady.
 A friendly man and his 4-year-old son (who was learning to drive!) gave us a ride to the bakery and then Stehekin.
 Beth came down the trail an hour or two behind us, whereas Fay headed back up Devore Creek in search of yet another summit.
 Despite our differing agendas, we all had a terrific weekend!